Sousastep/SousaFX-docs/docs/content/install.rst

     copy all files from ``~/Documents/​Max 8/​Projects/​sousastep/​SousaFX/​data/``
     to the new version's
     ``sousastep/​SousaFX/​data/``
     folder to ensure that user presets are carried over.
+If you clone the repo with git, this isn't necessary.

 .. note::